FoxIO-LLC/ja4/technical_details/JA4.md

 The first and last characters of the ALPN (Application-Layer Protocol Negotiation) first value.
 List of possible ALPN Values (scroll down): https://www.iana.org/assignments/tls-extensiontype-values/tls-extensiontype-values.xhtml

 In the above example, the first ALPN value is h2 so the first and last characters to use in the fingerprint are “h2”.
 IF the first ALPN listed was http/1.1 then the first and last characters to use in the fingerprint would be “h1”.

 In Wireshark this field is located under tls.handshake.extensions_alpn_str

 If there are no ALPN values or no ALPN extension then we print “00” as the value in the fingerprint.
-If the ALPN value is only a single character, the last character is "0".
-Non-ascii characters (characters with codes >127) should be represented as "9".
+If the ALPN value is only a single character, then the last character is "0".

+If the first character of the ALPN is non-alphanumeric, then the first character of its hex representation should be used instead.
+If the last character of the ALPN is non-alphanumeric, then the last character of its hex representation should be used instead.
+So if the ALPN is [ 0xab, 0xcd, 0xef ], then we print "af" in the fingerprint.

 ### Cipher hash:
 A 12 character truncated sha256 hash of the list of ciphers sorted in hex order, first 12 characters.
 The list is created using the 4 character hex values of the ciphers, lower case, comma delimited, ignoring GREASE.